What is Jira re-indexing and why you should perform it

 Note: So that you only have to re-index once, you may wish to complete any other configuration changes before performing the re-index.

-To resolve this errors, simple re-index your jira instance.
+To resolve the What is Jira re-indexing errors, simply re-index your jira instance.